International Baccalaureate Grades 11-12

 Our language acquisition courses seek to:

-- Promote language acquisition development outside the classroom through participation in language clubs, national language honor societies and other international groups or organizations, international travel or service-learning, and community arts and cultural experiences.
+Promote language acquisition development outside the classroom through participation in language clubs, national language honor societies and other international groups and organizations, international travel, service-learning, and community arts and cultural experiences.

 Strategies to support all teachers and their students

 RAS provides additional reading support for those students whose standardized test scores show they are not reading at or above grade level.
-At RMS, all students have a year-long reading class all three years.
-At CHS, students may be placed in a reading prep class, based on test scores and academic needs.
-The curriculum is a composite of novels, Newsela, AVID weekly and Reading Plus.
-Additionally, many classroom teachers have been trained in the AVID Critical Reading (and writing) strategies and regularly use Cornell Notes with their subject content.
+At Lakeview, we support all students through our MTSS process, providing differentiated instruction in the classroom and providing additional support through WIN and other interventions.
+At RMS, all students have a year-long reading class each year.
+At CHS, students are supported in a couple of ways - co-taught classes with an EL teacher supporting the general education teacher and co-taught classes with a special education teacher supporting the general education teachers.
+Additionally, at CHS and RMS most classroom teachers have been trained in AVID critical reading and writing strategies and regularly use Cornell Notes with their subject content.

 Language policy review process